-Many of us have heard that we should leave all our personal belongings and to take nothing with us in the case of an evacuation.
+Many of us have heard that we should leave all our personal belongings and take nothing with us in the case of an evacuation.

-I think we all agree that when we evacuate from an Airbus 380 that has crash landed into the sea, that this is a particularly sensible thing to adhere to.
+I think we all agree that when we evacuate from an Airbus 380 that has crash landed into the sea, this is a particularly sensible thing to adhere to.

 But what about when we need to evacuate our workplace?
 Do the same rules apply?

-Clearly if there are policies in place, then these should and need to be adhered to.
+Clearly, if there are policies in place, then these should and need to be adhered to.

 Two things stand out as pivotal in an emergency.
-One is the notion of safety first and secondly this should be balanced with the use of common sense and being flexible in any given scenario.
+One is the notion of safety first and secondly, this should be balanced with the use of common sense and being flexible in any given scenario.

 Your own safety comes first and foremost followed by the safety of our colleagues and other building occupants.
 We need to remove ourselves from danger as quickly as possible as well as everyone else, and this could mean the evacuation of everyone from your building.

 An example would be having to cross the premises to go into your locker and grab the things that you want.
 Use common sense and consider that this amount of time could be catastrophic, for you and potentially others.

-If you are sitting at your desk and your mobile phone is right there and your bag containing your wallet, car keys, house keys are under your desk, of course you will grab them.
-Will this waste valuable time or cause any danger to yourself or colleagues?
+If you are sitting at your desk and your mobile phone is right there and your bag containing your wallet, car keys, and house keys are under your desk, of course, you will grab them.
+Will this waste valuable time or cause any danger to yourself or your colleagues?
 Probably not.
 A few inches away from your usual station to retrieve your essentials will hopefully not bring any harm to anyone.

 Remember that in the event of an actual fire, it is probable that no one will be able to enter the building after the fire for some time.